gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ### `only`/`except` (advanced)

 CAUTION: **Warning:**
-This an _alpha_ feature, and it is subject to change at any time without prior notice!
+This is an _alpha_ feature, and it is subject to change at any time without prior notice!

 GitLab supports both simple and complex strategies, so it's possible to use an